troymnelson/employeeManager/README.md

 ## Install

-When installing use the terminal command "npm i" to install all dependencies.
+When cloning use the terminal command "npm i" to install all dependencies.